petrickjerico/tp/docs/DeveloperGuide.md

 #### Use case: UC01 create a set of flashcards
 **MSS:**
 1. User adds a new empty set of flashcards with a given name.
-2. User <ins> UC02 create and add an individual flashcard into a set <ins>
+2. User <ins> UC02 create and add an individual flashcard into a set </ins>
 3. Repeat 2 until all flashcards for the set are added.
 Use case ends.